EBT SNAP food stamps welfare

 Resettlement Services

-Aside from the above-mentioned mainstream benefits, Ukrainians may qualify for refugee resettlement assistance, such as, for example, Matching Grant program, which includes assistance with housing, cash, immigration forms and employment.
+Aside from the above-mentioned mainstream benefits, Ukrainians may qualify for refugee resettlement assistance, which includes assistance with employment, rent, ESL classes and immigration forms.
 Inquire about these additional services at your closest resettlement agency.

 How to Apply